 Living a nomadic lifestyle has many benefits.
-There is surely a reason why it is considered as one of the major lifestyle trends of the past few years.
+There surely is a reason why it is considered as one of the major lifestyle trends of the past few years.
 But as with everything, there are also downsides.
 Many people find it hard to meet like-minded nomads; people, who also enjoy location-independent work.
-However, there are many digital nomad communities out there you can join and profit from in so many ways.
+The good news: There are many digital nomad communities out there you can join and profit from in so many ways.

-The following blog post explains why you should become part of such a community and gives you 20 of the best online and offline options you have.
+The following blog post explains why you should become part of a digital nomad community and gives you 20 of the best online and offline options you have.

 Benefits of Joining Digital Nomad Communities

-Before we jump into the list of nomad groups, let’s have a look why these communities are so important to you and why you should join them.
+Before we jump into the list, let’s have a look at why a digital nomad community can be important and why you should join them.

 - Location Advice